 UPDATE to In-person Services

-The OSBI Headquarters Lobby will re-open to the public on Friday, December 4th, 2020, however, there will be a limited number of persons allowed in the lobby at one time and an appointment is still required for fingerprint services*.
-We recommend that you utilize our online services for obtaining a name-based record check at chirp.osbi.ok.gov and to apply for or check the status of your SDA license at osbi.ok.gov/handgun-licensing.
+The OSBI Headquarters Lobby is open to the public, however, an appointment is still required for fingerprint services*.
+We recommend that you utilize our online services to obtain a name-based record check at chirp.osbi.ok.gov and apply for or check the status of your SDA license at osbi.ok.gov/handgun-licensing.
 Please click here for information regarding evidence submittal to the OSBI Laboratory.

 The Oklahoma State Bureau of Investigation is a professional law enforcement agency that performs many functions in order to fulfill its mission of ensuring the safety and security of the citizens of Oklahoma.
 OSBI special agents investigate major crimes and assist when requested by a statutory requestor.
 OSBI also operates several specialized units such as Crimes Against Children, Polygraph, Forensic Video/Audio Analysis, and the Crimes Information Unit.
 Criminalists assigned to OSBI’s Forensic Science Services utilize cutting-edge technology to perform forensic analysis in toxicology, serology, latent print, forensic biology/DNA, and firearms and toolmarks for law enforcement agencies throughout Oklahoma.
 OSBI is Oklahoma’s repository for fingerprints, criminal history information, and crime reporting.
 The OSBI Self-Defense Act Unit administers the licensing of Oklahoma residents to carry a handgun.